mrklaney/stocks-dashboard-lab/README.md

 ## Step 10: Push to Solr

-Let's push to Solr by using the `SendToSolr` processor.
+Let's push to Solr by using the `PutSolrContentStream` processor.
 Configure it as shown in the next three diagrams:

 ![](https://raw.githubusercontent.com/DhruvKumar/stocks-dashboard-lab/master/images/22-configure-sendto-solr.png)